karthik1288/Record-manager/readme.txt

 	Function : closeScan
 	--------------------
-1)Assign values to the Scanning Manager from earlier sanning managers mgmtdata.
+1)Assign values to the Scanning Manager from earlier scanning managers mgmtdata.
-2)free expression structure and free scanning manager datastrcture and reciding mgmtdata.
+2)Free expression structure and free scanning manager datastrcture and reciding mgmtdata.
 3)Return the status.